SUPERFERRY II Tribute and Moments of Trip

 Deck 5 also features the ship's onboard retail store, which sells various products such as clothes, bags, souvenirs, jewelry, toys and gadgets.

-In the forward section of Deck 5 is another lounge area known as Pergola Lounge, which features very comfortable grey lounge chairs.
+In the forward section of Deck 5 is another lounge area known as the Pergola Lounge, which features very comfortable grey lounge chairs.

 The ship's lift (reserved to the crew) and staircase entrance which leads to the other decks.
 The doors' design suggests that they were there during the ship's career in Belgium.